Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Interpolating partition categories

 \begin{example} The easy quantum group $G_n(P)$ is the triple $(C(S_n),u,n)$ where $C(S_n)$ is the set of complex-valued continuous functions over the symmetric group $S_n$ (regarded as a matrix group) and $u$ is the matrix of coordinate functions.
-Similarly, $G_n(P_{even})$ corresponds to the hyperoctahedral group $H_n=S_2 \wr S_n$ and $G_n(P_2)$ corresponds to the orthogonal group $O_n$.
-This fits together with \Cref{ex::uRep} and based on that notation we denote $\uRep(H_t):=\uRep(P_{even},t)$.
+Similarly, $G_n(P_\even)$ corresponds to the hyperoctahedral group $H_n=S_2 \wr S_n$ and $G_n(P_2)$ corresponds to the orthogonal group $O_n$.
+This fits together with \Cref{ex::uRep} and based on that notation we denote $\uRep(H_t):=\uRep(P_\even,t)$.

-The easy quantum groups $S_n^+=G_n(NC)$, $H_n^+=G_n(NC_{even})$ and $O_n^+=G_n(NC_2)$ are called free symmetric quantum groups, free hyperoctahedral quantum groups and free orthogonal quantum groups, respectively, and we denote $\uRep(S_t^+):=\uRep(NC,t)$, $\uRep(H_t^+):=\uRep(NC_{even},t)$ and $\uRep(O_t^+):=\uRep(NC_2,t)$. \end{example}
+The easy quantum groups $S_n^+=G_n(NC)$, $H_n^+=G_n(NC_\even)$ and $O_n^+=G_n(NC_2)$ are called free symmetric quantum groups, free hyperoctahedral quantum groups and free orthogonal quantum groups, respectively, and we denote $\uRep(S_t^+):=\uRep(NC,t)$, $\uRep(H_t^+):=\uRep(NC_\even,t)$ and $\uRep(O_t^+):=\uRep(NC_2,t)$. \end{example}

-The definition of easy quantum groups implies that, for any category of partitions $\cC$ the canonical functor $\uRep(\cC,n) \to \Rep(G_n(\cC))$ is surjective on objects and morphisms (for $\cC=P$ compare with \cite[Prop.~3.19.]{CO11}).
-In the following section we will discuss that $\Rep(G_n(\cC))$ is even equivalent to the unique semisimple quotient of $\uRep(\cC,n)$. \begin{lemma} Let $\cC$ be a category of partitions, $n\in \NN_0$ and consider the easy quantum group $G_n(\cC)=(A,u,n)$.
+For any category of partitions $\cC$ the canonical functor $\uRep(\cC,n) \to \Rep(G_n(\cC))$ is surjective on objects and morphisms (for $\cC=P$ compare with \cite[Prop.~3.19]{CO11}).
+In the following section we will discuss that $\Rep(G_n(\cC))$ is even equivalent to the unique semisimple quotient of $\uRep(\cC,n)$.

+\begin{lemma} Let $\cC$ be a category of partitions, $n\in \NN_0$ and consider the easy quantum group $G_n(\cC)=(A,u,n)$.
 Then the functor is full and essentially surjective. \end{lemma}

+\begin{proof} The definition of easy quantum groups implies that $\mathcal{G}$ is a full functor.
+Since any irreducible representation of a compact matrix quantum group $G=(A,u,n)$ is contained in some tensor power of the fundamental representation $u$ (see for instance \cite{Timmermann}), $\mathcal{G}$ is also essentially surjective. \end{proof}